initc3/Sting-Flashbots/README.md

 docker compose -f docker-compose-sepolia.yml down -v
 ```
 ## Sepolia Demo
-We demonstrated this on Sepolia Test Net.
+We demonstrated this on Sepolia Test Net using [docker-compose-sepolia-combined.yml](docker-compose-sepolia-combined.yml) running the searcher in SGX and the builder not in SGX

 * Instance of the contract on Sepolia [Reward Contract](https://sepolia.etherscan.io/address/0x8c09C1732B833dbf9FFb2825548274DD4cFe8369)
 * Block containing the sting bundle [Block](https://sepolia.etherscan.io/block/3670021)